-Through the launch of our new Renewable Electricity product, BES is proud to support the many thousands of businesses and organisations across the UK who are tackling climate change by reducing their carbon footprint.
+BES is proud to support the many thousands of businesses and organisations across the UK who are tackling climate change by reducing their carbon footprint with our renewable electricity product.

 We offer Renewable Electricity contracts ranging in length from 1 to 5 years, on either a fixed or market tracking prices, so get in touch to help us find the best option to meet your business needs.